 The Government of Ontario released a 3-stage framework for a gradual approach to reopening of workplaces in the province on April 27, 2020.
-While there is no set date for when non-emergency services can resume, the College is providing a few resources to assist RDTs in preparing.
+While there is no set date for when non-essential services can resume, the College is providing a few resources to assist RDTs in preparing.

 As more is known about COVID-19 and directives from the Government of Ontario change, the College will update its guidance.
 We continue to be available to support you with any practice questions at QA@cdto.ca.